vitaly-zdanevich/geeknote/README.md

 ### Notes: Showing note content

 You can output any note in console using command *show* either independently or as a subsequent command to *find*.
-When you use *show* on a search made previously in which there was more than one result, Geeknote will ask you to make a choise.
+When you use *show* on a search made previously in which there was more than one result, Geeknote will ask you to make a choice.

 ##### Synopsis